metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 The Cardinals and their soft zone choking even against crossing routes.

 I wonder if the Rams defense is keying in on the Rams' short passing attack.

+***

+## Patriots @ Texans

+The Patriots are gambling with man coverage against the Texans stacked receiver corps.
+And it hasn't panned out - the Texans burned New England on two separate downs, the latter resulting in a Houston touchdown.

+Patriots love to blitz.
+But zero blitzes only work against inexperienced quarterbacks.